 ‘Hates injustice and hates to be misunderstood, this can incite anger and rage’ Yeah this is fair enough.
 I can’t stand it when someone just doesn’t understand what I’m trying to say or what my intention is.
 I feel like I have to justify myself, but I get annoyed when they still don’t get it.
 Plus, being told all through my teens that my problem is probably just hormones was really annoying because I knew it was more than that.
 Injustice is a touchy subject and it’s prone to people’s individual opinions, not a hard and fast right or wrong that we should stick to.
 I don’t like it when I am wronged but there is nothing I can do about it; I do tend to feel like that person should pay in some way.
 But there’s not a lot you can do except get over it.

 ‘Prone to mutism when stressed or upset, especially after a meltdown.
 Less likely to stutter than male counterparts but may have raspy voice, monotone at times, when stressed or sad’ I definitely don’t much feel like talking a lot just after a meltdown.
-I prefer it if I can just lie down or curl up, and Chris will come and cuddle me to calm me down.
+I prefer it if I can just lie down or curl up.
 My voice is raspy a lot, but I have no idea why, or if it’s when I’m sad.
 I can get quite monotone, but I try not to, I guess if I’m stressed I have less energy to care about adding feeling to my voice, so it comes out dull.

 ‘Word and actions are often misunderstood by others’ I think a lot of NT people tend to misunderstand my humour and will be confused by what I’ve said, and then I feel stupid having to explain it – but that’s mostly because I use a lot of made up words for things, and they sometimes slip out in conversation.
 I guess the most misunderstood thing is when I’m really upset and people can’t figure out why I’m so sad or why it’s bothering me to such an extent.